Hand Holding A Bowl of Rice- Wilshire Vermont Metro Station

 • april greiman,

-• rick poynor (essay)
+• rick poynor (essay),

 Published to mark an exhibition at Arc en Reve Centre d'Architecture, this book offers a portrait of graphic designer April Greiman, as well as a reflection on the status of contemporary graphic design.
+The book served as a catalog as well as monograph.

 Exhibitions